 Seek Medical Care

 Even the smallest conditions require medical attention.
 For instance, if your child got a gash on their leg after falling, the cut could get infected if not treated properly.
 Visiting a healthcare provider not only protects your well-being but also provides valuable information to help your case.

-Refrain From Giving a Recorded Statement
+Refrain From Giving A Recorded Statement

 Recorded statements do not benefit injured claimants.
 They only benefit the insurance companies that ask for them.
 Giving a recorded statement allows the insurer to dispute certain aspects of your case – even small details that seem irrelevant.

-If you have a lawyer from our firm, the insurance company cannot contact you directly; all communications must go through your representative.
+If you have a lawyer from our law firm, the insurance company cannot contact you directly; all communications must go through your representative.

-Avoid Posting About the Incident to Social Media
+Avoid Posting About The Incident To Social Media